oktayshakirov/crypto-wiki/content/terms.md

 ## 11. Changes to the Service

-TheCrypto.Wiki reserves the right to modify or discontinue the Service at any time, with or without notice.
+TheCrypto.Wiki reserves the right to modify, suspend, or discontinue the Service at any time, with or without notice.
 We are not liable to you or any third party for any modification, suspension, or discontinuation of the Service.

 ## 12. Governing Law and Dispute Resolution

 These Terms shall be governed by and construed in accordance with the laws of the jurisdiction in which TheCrypto.Wiki operates, without regard to its conflict of law principles.
-Any disputes arising out of or relating to these Terms or the Service shall be resolved through binding arbitration, rather than in court.
+Any disputes arising out of or relating to these Terms or the Service shall be resolved through binding arbitration, rather than in court, except where prohibited by law.

+## 13. Indemnification

+You agree to indemnify, defend, and hold harmless TheCrypto.Wiki, its affiliates, officers, directors, employees, and agents from and against any and all claims, liabilities, damages, losses, and expenses, including reasonable attorneys' fees and costs, arising out of or in any way connected with your use of the Service or violation of these Terms.

+## 14. Severability

+If any provision of these Terms is found to be unlawful, void, or unenforceable, that provision shall be severable from the remaining provisions and shall not affect the validity and enforceability of the remaining provisions.

-## 13. Contact Information
+## 15. Contact Information

 For more information about TheCrypto.Wiki or these Terms, please visit our [About](/about) page or contact us through our [Contact](/contact) page.